Roastero/Openroast/docs/wiki/developers_building_a_distributable_pkg.md

 It is assumed that the operations herein are being performed on a fresh install of Windows 10.
 A fresh install will not have any of the dependencies required to build Openroast.
 These instructions, and the associated tools that are downloaded during the process, will guide the developer from a Win10 fresh install state, to a Win10 version of Openroast ready to distribute.

-The script creates a 64-bit or 32-bit build based on the operating system it is running on.
+The script creates a 64-bit or 32-bit installation package, based on the operating system it is running on.
 To build a 64-bit version of the app, use a Win10 64-bit OS machine and follow the instructions below.
 To build a 32-bit version of the app, use a Win10 32-bit OS machine and follow the instructions below.

 ## 1. Starting from nothing - Setting up the development environment